You shouldn’t judge a book by its cover. You shouldn't. But you do.

 Romantic stories: if you’ve lived a life of romance, the traditional cover will show two people (the lovers in the story) connecting in some way.
 There are numerous different ways of showing this, so get creative, keeping in mind that romantic imagery tends to use softer

 Mystery: for your mysterious story, play on perspective, don’t give everything away and focus on the title, with angular serif typefaces.
 Making what the potential reader is looking at somewhat unclear will add to the sense of mystery.
 These stark and edgy designs are commonly in high-contrast

 Miscellaneous: none of the above quite fitting the bill?
 It’s difficult to pigeonhole the rest into specific themes because they are all so vastly different.
-Books, obviously, can vary extensively - as can book covers.
-These book covers don’t have anything in common, but they are all eye-catching, engaging and make the potential reader want to know more.
+Books, obviously, can vary extensively – as can book covers.
+These book covers don’t have anything in common, but they are all eye-catching, engaging, and make the potential reader want to know more.

 Write an engaging blurb.

 Your captivating design has engaged the potential reader and done its job of getting your book into their hands.
-Now, all you need is a blurb that really hooks the reader, so they can’t just put it down!
+Now, all you need is a blurb that really hooks the reader, so they just can't put it down!
 Like the cover, your blurb needs to reflect the tone of your book.
 If the blurb is funny, the reader will expect the book to be funny.
-Introduce the protagonist, the plot and then entice the reader with an emotional hook that alludes to the characters’ journeys and what they stand to gain or lose.
+Introduce the protagonist, the plot, and then entice the reader with an emotional hook that alludes to the characters’ journeys and what they stand to gain or lose.

 Give a sense of the story and tone in a clear and concise few paragraphs that are easy to read, and there’s no reason why the potential reader will put your book down until they’ve turned the last page!